droidbeauty/elovaire-music/README.md

 ## Highlights

 - Offline-first playback for music stored directly on your Android device
-- Album, artist, playlist, and now-playing views
-- Artwork-led UI surfaces with a polished visual style
+- Artwork-led UI surfaces with sleek, consistent visual style
+- Organized access to music library via album, artist, playlist, and now-playing views
+- Local library scanning through Android `MediaStore`
+- Smooth animations designed around default Android motion framework

+## Features

+- Full now playing screen with queue, lyrics overlay, volume control, and playback modes
 - Compact now playing bar for quick playback control
-- Full now playing screen with queue, lyrics overlay, volume control, and playback modes
-- Local library scanning through Android `MediaStore`
 - Light and dark theme built-in
-- Smooth animations designed around default Android motion framework
+- 24-band EQ built-in with dedicated screen in the UI to adjust settings
+- Spaciousness effect with 5 presets that change the feel of sound profile to a more extensive soundstage
+- Auto pause feature so playback doesn't disrupt other apps that might play other media
 - Notification playback controls and media-session integration
-- OTA update flow built into the apb based on automatic GitHub releases check
+- OTA update flow built into the app based on automatic GitHub releases check

 ## Built with